MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pickup-timeslots.md

 ## Configure the timeslot feature in Commerce headquarters

-Timeslots must be defined in Commerce headquarters for each pickup mode of delivery so that point of sale (POS) and e-Commerce channels can reference them.
+Timeslots must be defined in Commerce headquarters for each pickup mode of delivery so that point of sale (POS) and e-commerce channels can reference them.

 To configure the timeslot feature in Commerce headquarters, follow these steps.

 1. Go to **Commerce** \> **Channel setup** \> **Store pickup time slot**.
 1. Select **New** to create a new timeslot template.
 To use an existing template, select the template in the left navigation pane.
-1. Enter a **Time Slot ID** and **Description**.
+1. Enter values for **Time Slot ID** and **Description**.
 1. Under **Order Pickup - Time settings**, select **Add** to open a dialog box where you can define the date range, mode of delivery, active hours of delivery, active days, time slot interval, slots per interval, and other settings.
-After configuring the settings, select **OK**.

     - If timeslots are going to be static for the foreseeable future, leave **End date** blank.
     - If the timeslots in a day are going to vary, create additional entries under **Order Pickup - Time settings** to ensure that the dates and times do not overlap.